Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

 ### Common exceptions

-#### Operation Canceled
+#### Event Hub Client Closed

-This occurs when an operation has been requested on a client, producer, or consumer that has already been closed or disposed of.
+This occurs when an operation has been requested on an Event Hub client that has already been closed or disposed of.
 It is recommended to check the application code and ensure that objects from the Event Hubs client library are created and closed/disposed in the intended scope.

 #### Timeout